trueos/trueos-docs/trueos-handbook/install.rst

 the option to further choose your graphics driver as part of the :numref:`Figure %s <install16>` screen.

-..
-TODO Update when text reworks are pulled into STABLE

 .. _install16:

 .. figure:: images/install16.png